 Also, Software as a Service (SaaS) that is consumed via cloud solutions includes personal or consumer entertainment (Netflix), news and social media networking (Facebook, Skype and Twitter), photo sharing, file sharing (Dropbox), email, music and online backup services.

 SaaS cloud storage solutions include file, document, music, photo and video sharing, backup/restore, BC and DR, along with archiving capabilities.
-Other cloud storage options include database, big data analytics (including Hadoop and map-reduce based services), cloud drives and other applications exploiting back-end cloud storage.
+Other cloud storage options include database, big data analytics (including Hadoop and map-reduce based services), cloud drives and other applications leveraging back-end cloud storage.
 Cloud storage solutions also extend to products and solutions used for deploying public, private and hybrid clouds.

 At the heart of legacy IT, hosting, managed service provider (MSP) and clouds are common building blocks, which include networking, processing and storage technologies.